DSPN/amazon-deployment-guide/bestpractices.md

 ## Compute

-AWS isntance types either use ephemeral instance storage or are EBS backed.
+AWS instance types either use ephemeral instance storage or are EBS backed.

 For ephemeral instance storage backed machines we recommend:
 * i2.xlarge